jbirnick/jbirnick.github.io/content/posts/dedekind-domains/index.md

   * $\P_c$ to $\p_c$
   * $\P_{d,1}$ and $\P_{d,2}$ to $\p_d$

-Please make all of those points very clear to yourself.
-Why are they true?
+Please make all of those statements very clear to yourself.
-This is the heart of the post.
+Understanding why they are true means understanding the whole intuition about points of curves.

 The rest of the post is devoted to study different notions of decomposition at the example of this morphism and the points $\p_a, \p_b, \p_c$.
 We leave out all the green stuff, and therefore $\p_d$, because it makes the pictures smaller: